FDF Scholarship Opportunities

 - The Katherine Velthoen Scholarship (sponsored by the Modesto community)

-- The Dean Philips Scholarship (sponsored by the George Demos family)
+- The Dean Phillips Scholarship (sponsored by the George Demos family)

-- Jim Papangellin & Sophia Booras Memorial Scholarship (sponsored by the Papangellin family)
+- The Jim Papangellin Scholarship (sponsored by the Papangellin family)

-High School senior through junior year of College and must be attending and participating in the current year’s FDF.
+High School senior through junior year of College and must be attending and participating as a dancer in the current year’s FDF.

 How to Apply

 If you would like to be considered for one of these scholarships, notify your parish priest (or dance program advisor) and ask them to write a letter of recommendation on your behalf.
 To make it easier you can fill out this bio sheet to submit to your parish priest or dance program advisor.
-All letters may be sent to the email or via US Postal address below.
+All letters must be sent to the email address below.

-Deadline bio sheets and letters need to be emailed into by: TBD
+Deadline: Bio sheets and letters need to be submitted by: December 15, 2017

-Submit Your Bio Sheet and Have Your Recommendation Emailed in to: firstname.lastname@example.org
+Submit Your Bio Sheet and Have Your Recommendation submitted to: firstname.lastname@example.org

 Contact our FDF Board of Trustees Scholarships Director Vickie Demos at: